 Now we can take another look at "less vs. drop". – When was the last time you did less of something and why? – For me, it was reducing the amount of time I spent in meetings.

-Because meetings massively degraded my productivity.
-But there was also a reason why I was attending those meetings in the first place, and that was "communication" or "information sharing."
-So in this case, I wanted to spend less time in meetings, but maintain the flow of information within the team.
-"Less" meetings were therefore not the right way for me – I needed to improve the way I shared information with my colleagues (improve according to the DAKI method).
+So in this case, I wanted to spend less time in meetings, but keep the flow of information in the team.
+"Fewer" meetings were not the right way for me – I needed to improve the way I shared information with my colleagues (improve according to the DAKI method)🗣

 For me, "less" of something is always a sign that I need to improve in that area.